hnkr/CMake/import_and_use_library/README.md

-# Import jsmn / JSON Library and Use It
+# Import Library and Use It
 - How to import a library and use it.
+- INTERFACE: In our case, lib_sdk is just the interface of libmylib.a

 ## Requirements
 - CMake